Monalisa29/real-estate/README.md

 # Real Estate

-Is a Java project built with JSP and JDBC.
+Real Estate is a Java Web project built with JSP and JDBC.
 This component is aimed for the client's use.
 The database was developed using the MERISE method, and MySQL was used for the implementation.

 ## Main features:
 * Search real estate ads